-The SEC alleged that over a period of one and a half years there was a fraudulent market manipulation scheme conducted by John G. Broumas, a director of James Madison Limited ("JML").
+Case Studies: Matched Trades CFTC 2005.
+Armajaro and Corinth.
+Armajaro Trading Limited ("Armajaro") and Warenhandelsgesellschaft Corinth mbH ("Corinth"), prearranged two cocoa spread cross trades that were entered and executed on the Coffee, Sugar & Cocoa Exchange.
+Prior to the trades, employees at Armajaro and Corinth had telephone conversations with the broker who arranged the orders to be entered; they discussed the quantity and price of the orders that were to be executed.
+According to the CFTC, the prearranged buy and sell spread orders by Amajaro and Corinth ensured that the trades matching on the trading floor and negated market risk and price competition.
+Matched Trades The SEC alleged that over a period of one and a half years there was a fraudulent market SEC 1995.
+In the Matter of Carole L. Haynes. manipulation scheme conducted by John G. Broumas, a director of James Madison Limited ("JML").
 Haynes was the owner and president of First Potomac Investment Services, Inc. ("First Potomac"), a registered broker-dealer.
 Broumas traded JML stock through four nominee accounts and accounts of a number of his former employees.
 Haynes was found to have aided Broumas in his manipulation scheme by executing 61 wash trades and matched orders in JML stock on behalf of Broumas.
 Broumas would instruct Haynes to sell or buy stock in a certain quantity and at a certain price, and would then direct her to buyers or sellers who were connected to Broumas.
 The case described wash trades as purchases and sales of securities that match each other in price, volume and time of execution, and involve no change in beneficial ownership, being similar to wash trades but which involve a related third person or party who places one side of the trade.

-2.4 Three-Cornered Trades.
+2.4 Three-Cornered Trades

 A three-cornered trade is a three-party dealing ring.
-It has the same effect as a wash or matched trade but involves three parties that each execute trades with the others in turn.
+It has the same effect as a wash or matched trade but involves three parties who each execute trades with the others in turn.
 Therefore, the third party does not just facilitate (as in a Matched Trade) but is a party to the transactions.

-A typical three-cornered trade involves a sale by Party A to Party B who on-sells to Party C who re-sells to Party A in the same asset at the same price in the same size.
+A typical three-cornered trade involves a sale by Party A to Party B who on-sells to Party C who resells to Party A in the same asset at the same price in the same size.
 Conversely, Party A buys from Party B who then buys from Party C who buys from Party A. Typical transactions are undertaken in close time proximity to avoid market risk.

-Case Study: Three-Cornered Trade.
+Three-cornered Trade

 Malaysian Securities Commission 2017.
 CIMB Securities Malaysia.

-Three representatives used client accounts to perform matched trades and support the price of five different stocks over a period of 8 months.
+Three representatives used client accounts to perform matched trades and support the price of five different stocks over a period of eight months.
 At times their transactions accounted for 90% of the trading volume.

-2.5 Circular Trades.
+2.5 Circular Trades